lechuhuuha/log_forge/docs/pipeline_flow.md

 - Ingestion service (producers):
   - Builds a buffered channel (config: `ingestion.queueBufferSize`).
   - Spawns producer workers (config: `ingestion.producerWorkers`).
-  - Each worker pulls batches from the channel and calls `KafkaLogQueue.EnqueueBatch` with a write timeout (config: `ingestion.producerWriteTimeout`).
+  - Each worker pulls batches from the channel and calls `KafkaLogQueue.EnqueueBatch` with retries and a write timeout (config: `ingestion.producerWriteTimeout`, `ingestion.producerMaxRetries`, `ingestion.producerRetryBackoff`).
   - Warns when the channel is near capacity (config: `ingestion.queueHighWaterPercent`).
+  - On repeated failures, writes batches to a producer DLQ (`ingestion.producerDLQDir`).
 - Kafka producer:
   - Turns each record into a Kafka message and writes in batches.
   - Batch knobs are in config `kafka.*`: `batchSize`, `batchTimeout`, `batchBytes`, `compression`, `async`, `requireAllAcks`, plus `brokers`/`topic`.
 - Kafka consumers:
   - `kafka.consumers` controls how many consumer goroutines we start (one reader each; Kafka assigns partitions).
-  - Each consumer unmarshals the message into a `LogRecord` and hands it to a consumer batch writer.
+  - Each consumer fetches without auto-commit, unmarshals to `LogRecord`, and passes along a commit hook to the consumer batch writer.
 - Consumer batch writer (to disk):
-  - Buffers records in memory.
+  - Buffers records in memory with commit metadata.
   - Flush triggers when size hits `consumer.flushSize` or time hits `consumer.flushInterval`.
-  - Saves to files via `SaveBatch` with timeout `consumer.persistTimeout`.
+  - Saves to files via `SaveBatch` with timeout `consumer.persistTimeout`; after success it commits offsets.
+  - On persist failure, writes a DLQ file with partition/offset info (`consumer.dlqDir`) and leaves messages uncommitted for retry.
 - Aggregation:
   - Runs on a timer (config: `aggregation.interval`).
   - Reads stored logs, updates analytics outputs.